klammerzu/strapi-internationalized-fields/README.md

 ## 🤝 Contribute
+You can get the basic concepts in the `CONTRIBUTE.md` file.
 Feel free to fork and make pull requests to this plugin.
 All input is welcome - thanks for all contributions so far!

 ## ⭐️ Support